 The biggest steelhead taken from Ontario’s water weighed 29.12 lbs.
 Russell Kenwell caught it on May 13, 1975, from the mouth of the Nottawasaga River in Georgian Bay.
 Fittingly, this is the same river where the fish made its first appearance in the province.

-First published in the April 2004 issue of Ontario OUT OF DOORS.
-Subscribe.
+Originally published in the April 2004 issue of Ontario OUT of DOORS magazine.